AkhilaVulluri/M1_March_2022/1_Requirements/readme.md

 Whether you’re creating a website or writing a post, use these questions as a checklist for guiding your decisions.

 You will be able to accelerate your workflow, getting rid of holdups in the process.

+## Best Methods To Be Followed

+When playing first, claim a corner spot instead of the center spot.

+When playing second, claim the center segment if the first player did not.

+When playing second, claim a corner spot if the first player claimed the center segment.

+Always make moves based on strategy.

+Most moves will either block, win, or set up for a win on the next turn.